lostintangent/node-azure/README.md

 > Make sure to add the `https://` prefix to the beginning of the `-r` parameter, as App Service currently expects it.
 However, don't add this to the container image name.

-If you refresh the app in your browser, everything should look and work the same, however, it's now running your app via your private Docker registry.
-Once you update your app, simply push the changes as done above, and update the tag in your App Service container configuration.
+If you refresh the app in your browser, everything should look and work the same, however, it's now running your app via your private Docker registry!
+Once you update your app, simply tag and push the changes as done above, and update the tag in your App Service container configuration.

 ## Clean-up